 With barely 200 people living in the area (and nearly as many cows and oxen), a certain degree of lawlessness set in.
-The Canadians on their side of the border were in need of cows for food and oxen for muscle.
+The Canadians on their side of the border needed cows for food and oxen for muscle.
 On the American side, Vermont and New Hampshire farmers needed money.

-On top of that, the War of 1812 — Mr. Madison’s war, as it was called – was unpopular throughout New England, where Federalists derided it as folly.
-The blockade on trade with England was devastating to the New England economy.
-The seaports were hit the hardest, but the trade stoppage was felt throughout the region.
+On top of that, New Englanders hated the War of 1812 — Mr. Madison’s war, people called it.
+Federalists derided it as folly.
+The blockade on trade with England devastated the New England economy.
+The blockade hit the seaports hardest, but the trade stoppage hurt the entire region.

-Even though New Hampshire and Vermont were not as strongly opposed to the was as Connecticut and Massacusetts, a little off-the-books trading with Canada in remote reaches of New Hampshire and Vermont – where borders were fluid anyway – wasn’t going to be viewed with outrage.
+New Hampshire and Vermont were not as strongly opposed to the war as Connecticut and Massachusetts.
+So a little off-the-books trading with Canada in remote reaches of New Hampshire and Vermont – where borders were fluid anyway – wasn’t going to be viewed with outrage.

-Captain Ephraim Mahurin of Colebrook, N.H. commanded a small garrison with some 50 soldiers to protect the northern border of New England from Candian invasion.
-Other than the occasional skirmish, the area was peaceful.
+Capt.
+Ephraim Mahurin of Colebrook, N.H., commanded a small garrison with some 50 soldiers to protect the northern border of New England from Canadian invasion.
+But other than the occasional skirmish, the area was peaceful.

-Samuel Beach of Canaan, Vermont tested that peace in September of 1813.
+Samuel Beach of Canaan, Vt., tested that peace in September of 1813.
 Beach sent a man with two oxen north toward Canada.
-His goal, he said, was to do some lumbering to repair a mill dam that he owned there.
+He said he wanted to do some lumbering to repair a mill dam that he owned there.
 Army Lt.
 John Dennett didn’t believe Beach.
 He suspected the farmer of trading with the Canadians.
-He siezed Beach’s oxen.
+So he seized Beach’s oxen.
 When Dennett attempted to take them back, a confrontation between the two men broke out.
 Dennett shot Beach.

 After the shooting, Beach’s friends arrested Dennett and imprisoned him at Guildhall, Vt.
-Dennett escaped, and in 1814 he was shot and killed by Beach’s friends who had chased him down.
+Dennett escaped, and in 1814 Beach’s friends chased him down and shot him.

 In an attempt to keep the smuggling under control, the governor had appointed John Hugh of Maidstone, Vt. as customs collector.
 He and his brother Samuel were tasked with controlling the contraband trade.

-In one oft-talked-about case, a smuggler with 40 head of cattle were intercepted within a mile of the border.
-In a tense standoff, the customs official had to be diguised in a dress and bonnet and smuggled out of his hotel to avoid a conflict.
-The U.S. army disbursed the cows into the woods and the affair ended in a fracas between the would-be-smugglers and those who thwarted their plan.
+In one oft-talked-about case, a smuggler with 40 head of cattle was intercepted within a mile of the border.
+In a tense standoff, the customs official had to be disguised in a dress and bonnet and smuggled out of his hotel to avoid a conflict.
+The U.S. Army disbursed the cows into the woods.
+The affair then ended in a fracas between the would-be-smugglers and those who thwarted their plan.

 About a month later, a Canadian raiding party surrounded Samuel Hugh’s home.
-They siezed him and his property and transported him to Montreal.
-Eventually he would be placed on trial.
-Though not convicted of murder, he was convicted of other crimes and placed in jail for more than a year.
+They seized him and his property and transported him to Montreal.
+Eventually he would go on trial.
+Though not convicted of murder, he was convicted of other crimes and put in jail for more than a year.

-After the close of the War of 1812, the governor in Vermont petitioned the Canadian government to release Hugh, which it did.
+After the close of the War of 1812, Gov. Martin Chittenden petitioned the Canadian government to release Hugh, which it did.
 He returned home and received a $1,000 award from the government for his services.